 - Steering angle sensor.
 A piece of important information for this system is the steering wheel's angle, as it needs to know if the car is turning or going straight.
 A steering angle sensor provides this data, and if it fails, the DBC system will go off.
-The wheel misalignment, in some cases, can have the same effect.
+The misalignment of the wheels, in some cases, can have the same effect.

 - A faulty wheel speed sensor will bring down all brake assist-related systems, as they all need information about wheel speed.
 In practice, rear sensors are more likely to fail.
-Before replacing the sensor, check the wiring and the connector itself.
+Check the wiring and the connector before replacing the sensor.
 Lastly, after removing the sensor, check it for damage in the frontal area.
 If there are any scuff marks, the ring is either rusted or bent out of shape.
-Such a ring must be replaced, as it will damage the new sensor.
+A ring of this type must be replaced, as it can damage the new sensor.

 To find out what is causing DBC Malfunction on your BMW, read the fault codes with a BMW Scanner.